Naushad Merali: Philanthropy

 In Nairobi he reserved a piece of land to establish a sports club jaffery's.

 Legacy and honors

-During the tenor of Evans Kidero as governor of Nairobi, a road within affluent estate Lavington, Nairobi was named Naushad Merali drive to honor merali's contribution to business growth in Kenya during his lifetime.
+During the tenure of Evans Kidero as governor of Nairobi, a road within the affluent estate Lavington, Nairobi was named Naushad Merali drive to honor Merali's contribution to business growth in Kenya during his lifetime.

 During his lifetime, Merali received coveted Kenyan state commendations of Chief Order of the Burning Spear (CBS.) and Elder of the Burning spear (EBS.)